copperdogma/esp32-matter-guide/SETUP-GUIDE.md

 UUID="<your-uuid-from-above>"  # Replace with actual UUID from ls output

 # Add pin-code to factory partition CSV using sed
+# ⚠️ IMPORTANT: The pin-code value MUST match the --passcode from Step 4
+# Default example uses 20202021 - change this if you used a different passcode
 sed -i.bak '/discriminator,data,u32,/a\
 pin-code,data,u32,20202021' 131b_1234/$UUID/internal/partition.csv